Skip to content Back to Top

 jeffm@ninestar.org

-The Nine Star program provides a variety of services including, high school completion, tutoring, ABE testing, drivers training, employment skills training, work experience opportunities and occupational training.
-This program is a best fit for youth needing supportive assistance; facing barriers to high school completion; and need guidance to graduate high school, gain employment experience, and acquire skills towards a career pathway.
+The Nine Star program offers high school completion support, tutoring, ABE testing, employment skills training, work experience, and occupational training.
+It is ideal for youth facing barriers to education who need supportive services and guidance to graduate, build work experience, and develop skills for a career pathway.

 SERRC-Alaska's Educational Resource Center